Onboardbase/Vuejs-Starterkit/README.md

 ### `npm run dev`

-Runs the app in the development mode, The page will reload when you make changes.

-With all this set you can go on with your development process.
+Runs the app in the development mode, the page will reload when you make changes.
+With everything fully setup, you can continue with development.